-Answer: Budgeted Cost for an activity is the total budgeted costs of all resources on that particular activity whereas Budgeted units are budgeted units of work for the resource assignment on any particular activity.
+Answer: Budgeted Cost for an activity is the total budgeted costs of all resources on that particular activity, whereas Budgeted units are budgeted units of work for the resource assignment on any specific activity.

-Answer: Well, they say planning phase should be started before ending the initiation phase but as per my thinking Planning should be started as soon as the project life cycle starts.
+Answer: Well, they say the planning phase should be started before ending the initiation phase, but as per my thinking, Planning should be started as soon as the project life cycle starts.

-Answer: There are few other programs but we will discuss below three as these are mainly used for scheduling
+Answer: There are a few other programs, but we will discuss below three as these are mainly used for scheduling

 - Primavera P6 Professional